marancibia/marancibia.github.io/oml4py-adb/get-started-livelabs/get-started-livelabs.md

 To create a user account:

-1. Sign into your OCI account, click the hamburger on the left to open the left navigation pane, and click **Oracle Database**.
+1. If you are not already signed in, Sign into your OCI account, click the hamburger on the left to open the left navigation pane, and click **Oracle Database**.
 On the right, click **Autonomous Data Warehouse**.

 	![Autonomous Data Warehouse option under Oracle Database](images/database-adw.png)

 2. The Autonomous Database dashboard lists all the databases that are provisioned in the tenancy.
-Click the Oracle Autonomous Database that you have provisioned.
+Click the Oracle Autonomous Database that you have provisioned for this workshop.

 	![Oracle Autonomous Data Warehouse](images/provisioned-adb.png)